dssg/mlforpublicpolicylab/README.md

-    This week, we’ll continue our discussion of bias and fairness with a very brief survey of practical considerations and open research questions in the rapidly-developing field.
+    This week, we’ll continue our discussion of bias and fairness with a very brief survey of practical considerations and open research questions in the rapidly developing field.

     Required Readings for Tuesday: